cita-cloud/cloud-op/README.md

 Usage: cloud-op <COMMAND>

 Commands:
-  rollback        rollback chain status to specified height, ONLY USE IN EVM MODE cloud-rollback  rollback cloud storage status to specified height, ONLY USE IN EVM MODE backup          backup executor and storage data of a specified height help            Print this message or the help of the given subcommand(s)
+  rollback        rollback chain status to specified height cloud-rollback  rollback cloud storage status to specified height backup          backup executor and storage data of a specified height export          export executor and storage data of a range of height help            Print this message or the help of the given subcommand(s)

 Options: